mdn/content/files/en-us/web/api/fedcm_api/index.md

 - {{domxref("IdentityCredential")}}
   - : Represents a user identity credential arising from successful federated authentication.
 A successful {{domxref("CredentialsContainer.get", "navigator.credentials.get()")}} call that includes an `identity` option fulfills with an {{domxref("IdentityCredential")}} instance.
 - {{domxref("IdentityProvider")}}
   - : Represents an IdP and provides access to related information.
-The static {{domxref("IdentityProvider.getUserInfo_static", "IdentityProvider.getUserInfo()")}} method returns information about a previously signed in user on their return to an IdP, which can be used to provide a personalized welcome message and sign-in button.
+The static {{domxref("IdentityProvider.getUserInfo_static", "IdentityProvider.getUserInfo()")}} method returns information about a user who was previously signed in, when they return to an IdP.
+This information can be used to display a personalized welcome message and sign-in button.

 ## Extensions to other interfaces